This Day In Music: November 24

 November 24, 1969 ~ Pop rock singer, actor Tim Howar born in Spirit River, Canada ~ Best known as musical singer and actor, appearing in numerous West End and Broadway productions, ranging from rock musicals such as Rent and Rock Of Ages to classical ones such as Les Miserables.
 To pop rock audiences best known for serving as co-lead singer, alongside Andrew Roachford, for Mike Rutherford's side project Mike + the Mechanics since 2010

 November 24, 1966 ~ Abner Silberman, commonly known as songwriter Abner Silver, passed away in New York, New York, USA ~ Co-wrote Young And Beautiful, Lover Doll, and What's She Really Like, all recorded by Elvis Presley at the tail end of the 1950s.
-Active since the late 1910s, Silver has also co-written songs recorded by Al Jolson (I'm Goin' South), Eddie Cantor, Marion Harris, Blossom Seeley (I Found A Roundabout Way To Heaven), Helen Kane, Isham Jones (There Goes My Heart), Kay Kyser (For Sentimental Reasons), Lionel Hampton, Fats Waller (My Window Faces The South), the Mills Brothers, Tony Bennett, Mahalia Jackson, and the Five Keys ~ Silberman was born in 1899
+Active since the late-1910s, Silver has also co-written songs recorded by Al Jolson (I'm Goin' South), Eddie Cantor, Marion Harris, Blossom Seeley (I Found A Roundabout Way To Heaven), Helen Kane, Isham Jones (There Goes My Heart), Kay Kyser (For Sentimental Reasons), Lionel Hampton, Fats Waller (My Window Faces The South), the Mills Brothers, Tony Bennett, Mahalia Jackson, and the Five Keys ~ Silberman was born in 1899

 November 24, 1966 ~ Classical crossover tenor singer Russell Watson born in Irlam, UK ~ Released his The Voice debut album in 2001, a mixture of operatic arias and covers of pop songs.
 The album would top the UK Classical charts and eventually reach top 10 of the pop charts.
 The album is best known among pop audiences for its two duets.
 Shaun Ryder, frontman for the Happy Mondays, duetted on a remake of the Freddie Mercury-Montserrat Caballé hit Barcelona, while pop group Cleopatra's Cleo Higgins appeared alongside Watson on Someone Like You